lmadueno10/app_sereno/README.md

 ```
 git clone https://github.com/lmadueno10/app_sereno.git

-rename .env.example file to .env and set it with your actual data.
+rename the .env.example file to .env and update the parameters according to the current environment.
 ```

 ### Run app